-The call for chapters for the forthcoming edited book, “Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom”, to be published by Springer, has now closed.
+The call for chapters for the forthcoming edited book, “Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom”, to be published by Springer in late 2018, has now closed.
 However, we would be interested to hear from any potential contributors to a follow-up volume.

 The subject of the book is the application of agile and lean techniques into various aspects of education.
 This is a topic which has become increasingly popular in recent years, but so far there has been no single publication to draw together these ideas, particularly one that covers both agile and lean, which although in software are closely related together, are less commonly linked in the educational context.